 There’s a map at the end of the article to follow our itinerary, and it also includes more information on how to go to Ile d’Arz.

 However, if you can spend the night on the island, it’s worth it.
 It’s even calmer once all the day visitors have gone.
 Sunsets can be stunning.
 If you’re looking for accommodation, you’ll get a fantastic combination of sea views and delicious cuisine at L’Escale d’en Arz*.

 Is it better to walk or hire a bike to visit Ile d’Arz?

-You can choose to hire a bicycle or to walk to explore the island.
-I have the same advice than for visiting Belle Ile en Mer: walking is the best way to get the best views.
+You can choose to hire a bicycle or walk to explore the island.
+I have the same advice for visiting Belle Ile en Mer: walking is the best way to get the best views.
 With a bicycle, you will be limited to the inland roads and won’t be able to access the coastal walk.

 Coastal walk on the Ile d’Arz